ueberdosis/tiptap/README.md

 ## Why we built tiptap
 We were looking for a text editor for [Vue.js](https://github.com/vuejs/vue) and found some solutions that didn’t really satisfy us.
 An editor should be easy to extend and not based on old dependencies such as jQuery.
 For React there is already a great editor called [Slate.js](https://github.com/ianstormtaylor/slate), which impresses with its modularity.
 We came across [ProseMirror](https://github.com/prosemirror) and decided to build on it.
 ProseMirror is a toolkit for building rich-text editors that are already in use at many well-known companies such as *Atlassian* or *New York Times*.

-### What does `renderless` mean?
+### What does `headless` mean?
-With renderless components you'll have (almost) full control over markup and styling.
+With headless components you'll have (almost) full control over markup and styling.
 We don’t want to tell you what a menu should look like or where it should be rendered in the DOM.
 That’s all up to you.
-There is also a [great article about renderless components](https://adamwathan.me/renderless-components-in-vuejs/) by Adam Wathan.
+There is also a [great article about headless components](https://adamwathan.me/headless-components-in-vuejs/) by Adam Wathan.

 ### How is the data stored under the hood?
 You can save your data as a raw `HTML` string or can get a `JSON`-serializable representation of your document.
 And of course, you can also pass `HTML` or `JSON` content back to the editor.